miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/teamprojects/guardiansthebet.md

 Guardians of the Galaxy: The Bet was the first project at the university to simulate the development of a real-life video game.
 By having the entire class work on the same project, we learned to communicate and work as a team in a realistic way, with various deadlines and requirements to meet.

-You can read more about this project on the official website, or you can download a zip file to play it yourself by clicking the button below:
+You can read more about this project on the [official website](https://projectwastelanders.github.io/ProjectWastelanders/index.html), or you can download a zip file to play it yourself by clicking the button below: <a href="https://github.com/ProjectWastelanders/ProjectWastelanders/releases/download/1.0/GOTG_The_Bet.zip" class="btn btn-outline-dark">Download Guardians of the Galaxy: The Bet</a>